Continuous integration for Android projects

 Making each run faster by caching

-Alongside building our application, installing dependencies, and running tests, we often want to leverage cache as well.
-This allows us to do repeated tasks less often.
+Alongside building your application, installing dependencies, and running tests, you may want to leverage cache as well.
+This allows you to do repeated tasks less often.
 Android and especially Gradle provides an excellent mechanism for this - the Gradle Build cache.

 This lets you skip pre-built parts of the application.